artinkim/artin.kim/content/blog/better-hals-first-look.md

 ### PRECISION

-The CORDIC algorithm is iterative, we can configure the *number* of iterations with this bitfield.
+The Cordic algorithm is iterative, we can configure the *number* of iterations with this bitfield.

 ### FUNC